ta-matsuura/openwhisk-workshops/bootcamp/README.md

 [...]
 </pre>

-> Or simply click on the activation id to open the activation in the sidecar when using the shell.
+> Or simply click on the activation id to open the corresponding activation in the sidecar when using the shell.

 You can delete an action like this: